oravard/typst-dataframes/README.md

 The `plot` function allowed to plot dataframes.
 Each column of the dataframe is a curve labeled in a legend by their column name. x-axis is the dataframe index if it is not provided in arguments, but a specified column can be used as x-axis which supports datetime.

 The plot is build using the `cetz` package.
-All default parameters are chosen in order to have a scientific standard look and feel, but additionnal parameters can be transmitted to `cetz` functions.
+All default parameters are chosen in order to have a scientific standard look and feel, but additionnal parameters are transmitted to `cetz` functions.

 ```typst
 plot(df,    x:none,